aunroel/red-badger-mars/README.md

    - This would require additional validation logic and tests.
    - Another way would be pulling them from `env` variable or properties file.

-4) have also considered storing commands inside `Robot` class.
+4) I have also considered storing commands inside `Robot` class.
 This would have allowed to remove the need for using a `Map<AbstractRobot, List<Command>>`.
    - In the end, I've decided to keep the logic of the commands separate from the `Robot` class.
-   - The only reason being: I thought that "in the real" world scenario - if the robot isn't lost on Mars, we NASA would want to send additional commands to it. :)
+   - The only reason being: I thought that "in the real" world scenario - if the robot isn't lost on Mars, NASA would want to send additional commands to it. :)

 ## Disclaimer